rlugojr/IM-Documentation/source/installation.rst

 Installation
 ============

-In order to install ImagicalMine, you must install PocketMine first.
-Follow the instructions below to install PocketMine, then ImagicalMine.

 Installing on Windows
 ---------------------

+You need to install PocketMine first before installing ImagicalMine on Windows.
+Follow the instructions below to install PocketMine and ImagicalMine.

 Download the latest version from `PocketMine`_.
 Use the installer to install PocketMine-MP.